DNP news

 Indiana Oversize Permits remain valid for a period of fifteen days.

-Travel is prohibited on major holidays and holiday weekends.
+Note: No travel is permitted on major holidays and holiday weekends.

 Without Indiana Oversize permits, the maximum allowable dimensions on routes/loads using only the toll road are 12 feet wide, 14 feet 6 inches in height, length over 65 feet, and a gross weight of 90,000 pounds.
 For larger dimensions, the toll road can be utilized with a state permit and an additional $50 special permit charge.
 Weight charges are addressed in the state permit.
 Loads exceeding 10 feet in width are restricted to daylight hours only.
 However, 12 feet wide loads are permitted to run on weekends, except on certain holidays.
 The toll charge is determined by the number of axles and miles.
 For a legal weight load, less than 12 feet wide, traveling the toll road from Gate 21 at Portage to the Ohio line, the cost is approximately $30.00.
 Escort requirements align with those for other divided highways in Indiana.